Axway/open-banking-docs/content/en/docs/Validation/postman.md

 ![payment-api-postman-step1](/Images/payment-api-postman-step1.png)

 Select Step 2 and check the request body payload that is built is the _Pre-request Script_ tab corresponds to the payment consent you need.
-Update the "iss" field with your organization id (your ASPSP - Account Service Payment Service Provider).

 Click _Send_ to create the consent request.
 Make sure you get a "201 Created" return code.
 The response body should be a "application/jwt" content type.